Fundamentals of Property Tax Collection

 Additional information

-Continuing Education Hours: TBD
+Continuing Education Hours: 20

-Participants will receive a copy of the textbook, Fundamentals of Property Tax Collection Law in North Carolina by Chris McLaughlin, generously provided by Zacchaeus Legal Services
+Participants will receive a copy of the textbook, Fundamentals of Property Tax Collection Law in North Carolina by Chris McLaughlin, generously provided by Zacchaeus Legal Services.

 For all registration questions, resetting passwords, or login issues please contact: